sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 1. The resources we require to produce the commit graph is no longer a problem, but
 1. The amount of data we're writing into PostgreSQL _is_ a problem.

-Our [final and successful effort](https://github.com/sourcegraph/sourcegraph/pull/16636) to fix these time and space issues attacked the problem in 2 parts.
+Our [final and successful effort](https://github.com/sourcegraph/sourcegraph/pull/16636) to fix these time and space issues attacked the problem, once again, in 2 parts.

 First, we've changed the commit graph traversal behavior to look only at ancestors.
 Since we started to ignore the bulk of the commit graph that existed before the first commit with LSIF data, looking into the _future_ for LSIF data now has limited applicability.
 Generally, users will be on the tip of a branch (either the default branch, or a feature branch if reviewing a pull request).
 We can still answer code intelligence queries for these commits, as they necessarily occur after _some_ LSIF data has been uploaded.
 Additionally, an unrelated [bug fix](https://github.com/sourcegraph/sourcegraph/pull/16733) caused descendant-direction traversals to increase memory usage.
 So at this point, it just seemed sensible to stop worrying about this reverse case, which was never truly necessary from a usability standpoint.
 Looking in one direction reduces the amount of data we need to store by about 50%.